michael-yuji/SXF97/README.md

 dispatchMain()
 ```

+## HTTPS

+To Create a HTTPS service is almost identical to HTTP but you will need an additional TLS Layer, you will need to add [SXTLS](https://github.com/projectSX0/SXTLS) module to your project, see the [readme file of SXTLS](https://github.com/projectSX0/SXTLS) for more info.

 ## Switching/Upgrading to different protocol

 The following defines a service that upgrade/switch to another http service depends on the uri